-The 2021 Foster Poetry Prize is now closed for submissions!
+Calling all emerging poets!
+The 2023 Foster Poetry Prize is officially open for submissions!

 Formerly known as the Young Buck Poetry Prize, the Foster Poetry Prize is a writing contest for emerging poets of any age.
 The prize is awarded to the author of the single best submitted poem, along with $1000 and publication in CV2.
-Three honourable mentions are also awarded, each with a cash prize.
+Three honourable mentions are also awarded, each with a cash prize and publication in CV2.

 Full contest rules

-Participating poets can be any age, but must not have published a full-length book of poetry.
+- Participating poets can be any age, but must not have published a full-length book of poetry (chapbooks are fine).
 All entrants must be willing to provide proof of their publication history if requested.

 - Open to Canadian and International poets.

 - Entry fee: $26 (first entry, includes 1-year subscription), $16 (subsequent entries)